StevenXL/learn-rails/NOTES.md

 1. A viewport metatag, a title, and a description
 2. Partials for navigation and flash messages
 3. HTML5 structural elements such as <header> and <main>

+# Front-end Frameworks

+A website *front end* is all the code that runs in the browser - everything that controlls the appearance of the website.
+This includes page layout (HTML), CSS stylesheets, and JavaScript.

+## CSS Frameworks

+There are dozens of CSS frameworks, but Zurb Foundations and Bootstrap are particularly popular.

+## JavaScript Libraries

+Just as there are dozens of CSS frameworks, there are many JavaScript libraries. jQuery has become the most popular due to its modular plugins that implement a wide range of effects and widgets. jQuery is used to add visual effects and interactivity to a website.
+This includes drop-down menus, modal windows, tabbed panels, autocompletion search forms, and sliders / carousels for images.  jQuery is **included by default** in Rails.

+Another class of JavaScript frameworks exists as fully-featured web application frameworks.
+They allow developers to build applications that communicate with the server only to read and write data.
+These frameworks allow applications to function closer to a desktop application than a web page, and are termed as single-page applications.
+Examples include Ember.js, AngularJS, and Backbone.js.

+## Front-end Frameworks

+Front-end Frameworks provide pre-built CSS and JavaScript.
+Bootstrap and Zurb Foundation are the most popular among Rails developers.

+*Bootstrap* has a larger developer community than *Zurb Foundation* - more third-party projects use it.

+Without extensive customization, most Bootstrap or Zurb Foundation sites start to look the same.
+They look good, but it is difficult to differentiate a site.
+However, a whole industry has sprung up around selling themes for Wordpress, Tumblr, Droopla, or Joomla.
+Few sell themes for Rails, since it is difficult to customize a theme for a Rails application.
+One of those few is [RailsTheme](https://railsthemes.com/).

+## Zurb Foundation

+Zurb Foundation is packaged as a gem.
+As long as I included it in my Gemfile, it will be available.
+(The gem is called `foundation-rails`).
+The Zurb Foundation website provides [instructions](http://foundation.zurb.com/docs/applications.html) on how to install Zurb Foundation on a Rails app.
+It is very easy, but in this guide we will be using a different approach.

+In this guide, I will be using the `rails_layout` gem.
+The reason why we use these instructions is because we will be loading the Foundation JavaScript files using the *asset pipeline*.
+This is a best practice.
+Furthermore, we will be using the jQuery to load Foundation only after a "DOM Ready" event; this ensures that Foundation remains compatible with other jQuery plug-ins.

+`rails generate layout:install foundation5 --force`

+The above command will do the following:

+### Rename `application.css to `application.css.scss`

+This will make the application.css.scss file run through the SCSS preprocessing engine.
+(Note, the [Sass Basics Screencast](http://railscasts.com/episodes/268-sass-basics) on RailsCast is a great introduction).
+The file itself serves two purposes.
+First, we can add any CSS that we want to use directly to this file.
+Note that this is bad practice, unless the CSS is extremely simple.
+It is better to seperate CSS files in order to provide better organization and structure.
+Secondly, the file serves as a *manifest*.
+It tells Rails what other stylesheets need to be combined and then sent to the browser.

+The first purposes is executed through this code within the file itself: `*=require_self`.
+The second purpose is executed through the code `*=require_tree .`.
+Notice that the dot notation will include the directory of the file itself as well as any subfolders.

+### Create `framework_and_overrides.css.scss`

+This file is created in the same folder as `application.css.scss`, and therefore will be combined and sent to the browser as a single CSS file.

+### Modify `application.js`

+Within the `assets/javascript` folder, the generate command we ran above will modify the `application.js` file specifically for Zurb Foundation.
+This serves the same purpose in regards to JavaScript as the `application.css.scss` file does in regards to CSS.

+### Modify `_messages.html.erb`

+The generate command will also modify the messages partial so that it uses Zurb Foundation-specific classes and IDs.

+### Modify `_navigation.html.erb`

+The purpose for modifying the navigation partial is the same as for modifying the messages partial.

+### Modify `application.html.erb`

+Same as above.

+# Zurb Foundation

+Now that I have installed Zurb Foundation, let us figure out how to use it.
+First, remember that the CSS for Foundation is imported into our code through the `@import 'foundation'` line in our `framework_and_override.css.scss` file.
+The CSS that we see directly in this file are called Saas mixins, which I will explore in a later part of the tutorial.

+Using Foundation is all about using the appopriate CSS classes and IDs.
+The Foundation CSS itself does all of the styling.
+The [Foundation documentation](http://foundation.zurb.com/docs/) provides access to what the entire framework can offer.

+# Foundation Grid System

+The Foundation grid system is fundamental to how Foundation works.
+By default, Foundation grids are 12 columns across.
+The reason that this framework is responsive is because the grid changes based on *breakpoints* in the device size.
+For example, a section that is 12 columns across in a "large" view format will collapse to 4 columns in a "small" view format.
+This change is implemented through changing the class attribute(s).

+We can set up a footer in our web page by using the <footer> tag.
+Furthermore, I can set this footer section to have two columns:

+> <footer class="row">
+>   <section class="small-4-columns"
+>     Copyright 2014
+>   </section>
+>   <section class="small-8-columns"
+>     All rights reserved.
+>   </section>
+> </footer>

+## What is this code doing?

+ 1. It is creating a footer.
+ 2. The "row" class is creating a horizontal break.
+ 3. I am then creating a section with the content "Copyright 2014" that is 4 columns wide in a small viewport.
+ 4. I then create a section that is 8 columns wide in a small viewport.
+ 5. Finally, I close the footer.

+ However, the above is not a responsive design.
+Let me look at this code:

+> <footer class="row">
+>   <section class="small-12 medium-4 columns"
+>     Copyright 2014
+>   </section>
+>   <section class="small-12 medium-8 columns"
+>     All rights reserved.
+>   </section>
+> </footer>

+What is this code doing?
+It is the same as the code above, except that is it now *responsive*.
+What this means is that, in a medium viewport, we are creating a footer section with two side-by-side sections.
+The first section will be 4 columns wide, and the second section will be 8 columns wide.

+What happens in a small viewport?
+Well, both sections inside the footer section are 12 columns wide.
+Because the entire length of the grid is 12 columns, these two sections no longer fit side-by-side.
+In fact, in the small viewport, our two sections will be stacked one on top of the other!

+Why did we code the small screen first?
+The Foundation website has a section specifically discussing [the Foundation grid system](http://foundation.zurb.com/docs/components/grid.html):

+Foundation is mobile-first.
+Code for small screens first, and larger devices will inherit those styles.
+Customize for larger screens as necessary.

+(Note that, because we did not define a large viewport, the large viewport and medium viewport will look the same.
+Think of the code as saying "for medium or larger viewports").

+# Sass Mixins and Foundation

+Foundation classes often use a mix of *semantic* and *presentational* names.
+What is the difference? *Semantic* names describe *function*, while *presentational* names describe *appearance*.
+For long-term mantainability, it is important to use semantic naming.
+In order to do this, we can use Sass Mixins with Foundation.
+Mixins allow me to create my own class names and map them to Foundation class names.
+I would use my own class names while using Foundation styling.

+Mixins are used within Sass files to create new CSS classes from existing CSS classes.
+Let me take a look at some code to better understand this:

+> @mixin twelve-columns {
+>   @extend .small-12;
+>   @extend .columns;
+>   }

+We have now created a new CSS class called "twelve-columns".
+This class has the stylings of the "small-12" and "columns" classes that are defined in the Foundation framework.
+Now, I can use `class="twelve-columns"` and it is equivalent to using `class="small-12 columns"`.
+The `@mixin` directive creates a new CSS class.
+The `@extend` directive means that the new CSS class *inherits* (here I use the term loosely) from existing CSS rules.
+Finally, we can use the `@include` directive to add existing mixins:

+> main {
+>  @include twelve-columns;
+>  background-color: #eee;
+>  }

+# Set up SimpleForm with Zurb Foundation

+Although Rails provides [Form Helpers](http://guides.rubyonrails.org/form_helpers.html), most Rails developers use SimpleForm.
+SimpleForm comes packaged as a gem, and I can install it using `rails generate simple_form:install --foundation`.
+The last flag in that command will direct SimpleForm to install using settings for Zurb Foundation.